mariussturm/ruby-mount-plugin/README.md

 this and deploy it to your production servers.

 On the Jenkins side you want to use exactly the same package and not rvm or rbenv.
-So you can make this custome ruby available to your build via this plugin.
+So you can make this custom ruby available to your build via this plugin.

 The PATH environment variable will be set to your ruby installation.
 You can just use 'ruby' or 'gem' in your build script.